 Frequently Asked Questions

-Yes, Denison offers exactly the same need-based financial aid and merit-based scholarships to international students as it does to U.S. citizens and permanent residents, and Denison meets 100% of each student's demonstrated financial need.
-International students who are seeking need-based financial aid must submit the CSS Profile.
-International students who are not seeking need-based financial aid and would like to be considered only for merit-based scholarships must submit the Certification of Finances.
+Yes, Denison offers exactly the same need-based financial aid and merit-based scholarships to international students as it does to U.S. citizens and permanent residents, and Denison meets 100% of each student’s demonstrated financial need.
+All international applicants are required to submit the Denison University Student Certification of Finances, regardless of whether or not they want to be considered for need-based financial aid.

 You may apply for need-based financial aid only during the admission process.
 International students who enroll at Denison without need-based financial aid cannot apply for funding in the future.